Classic Mistakes in Disc Golf. No. 4 - Classic Low Elbow

 The shoulder is the (mobile) centre of the Plane of Play so it is not possible for it to be off the POP.
 So, at least this one is dead easy.

-The elbow, while being a true hinge, also allows for pronation and supination of the wrist by way of the ulnar and radius bones crossing over within the arm.
-(See Figure 2.)
-Please note that the position of the hand relative to the upper arm changes as the hand supinates or pronates through ~180 degrees.
+The elbow, while being a true hinge, also allows for pronation and supination of the wrist by way of the ulnar and radius bones crossing over within the arm (see bottom right of Figure 3 below).
+Please note the position of the hand relative to the upper arm changes as the hand supinates or pronates through ~180 degrees.
 If effectively rolls around the pinky finger.

 To put the elbow on the intended POP, it’s necessary to lift it to a height which feels quite absurd to the new player, and this is why I teach people to get their elbow up “stupidly high”.